irwin-chen/chalk-up/README.md

 A web application for rock climbers who want to find others to climb with

 When I first started out rock climbing, one of the hardest things was finding other people to rock climb with.
 This was especially applicable for top-roping and lead climbing, where another person is needed in order to climb.
 I remember having to reach out through facebook communities and instagram in order to potentially find people to climb with.
-I felt like it would be a nice quality of life change to create an app for like-minded rock climbers to be able to meet others without having to comb through multiple messaging platforms.
+I felt like it would be a nice quality of life change to create an app for like-minded rock climbers to meet each other without having to comb through multiple social media platforms.

 [Link to deployment](https://chalk-up-app.herokuapp.com/)